josdem/hugo/content/techtalk/spring/spring_boot_json_node.md

 categories = ["techtalk", "code","spring boot"]
 +++

 In computer science, marshalling is the process of transforming the representation of an object to a data format suitable for storage or transmission.
-In this technical post we will describe how we can marshall and unmarshall using [Jackson](https://en.wikipedia.org/wiki/Jackson_(API)), Json Node and Spring Boot.
+In this technical post we will describe how we can marshall and unmarshall using [Jackson](https://en.wikipedia.org/wiki/Jackson_(API)), JsonNode and Spring Boot.
 If you want to know more about how to create Spring Webflux please go to my previous post getting started with Spring Webflux [here](/techtalk/spring/spring_webflux_basics).
 First let's create a new Spring Boot Webflux project:

 ```bash
 spring init --dependencies=webflux,lombok --build=gradle --language=java spring-boot-json-node